-Explanation: To enable King to log on to the domain you would need to run dsmod user UserDN -disabled {yes|no} where UserDN specifies the distinguished name of the user object to be disabled or enabled and view other pertinent information about a user.

-$\{yes|no\}\$ specifies whether the user account is disabled for log on (yes) or not (no).
-Incorrect answers:
+Explanation: To enable King to log on to the domain you would need to run dsmod user UserDN -disabled {yes|no} where UserDN specifies the distinguished name of the user object to be disabled or enabled and $\{yes|no\}$ specifies whether the user account is disabled for log on (yes) or not (no).

-A: The net user command is used mainly to find out which domain groups that a user is a member of, as well as
+A: The net user command is used mainly to find out which domain groups that a user is a member of, as well as view other pertinent information about a user.